+Over 450 employed in government positions of trust The Malta Independent 20/12/15 Positions of Trust: A Constitutional quagmire Malta Today 22/06/16 Unconstitutional Jobs Times of Malta 07/10/16

+Spain

+Score 5

-For the overall government plan see the government's 98 page plan for reform of the state Um Estado Melhor.
-Final Version approved by the Conselho de Ministros on 8 May 2014.
-Spain Score 5 The Spanish prime minister has the constitutional and political monopoly to reformulate the institutional organization of the government.
+The Spanish prime minister has the power (both constitutionally and politically) to reformulate the institutional organization of the government.
 Without any legal constraint, he personally decides on the structure of portfolios and other governing arrangements every time he appoints new ministers.
-This also means that an overloaded prime minister cannot devote much attention to the most effective way to manage those arrangements, and can only sporadically monitor whether the current ones are working.
-Although Prime Minister Rajoy introduced alterations in ministries' names and jurisdictions after taking office, he did so without a prior impact assessment.
+Although Prime Minister Rajoy introduced alterations in ministries' names and jurisdictions after taking office in 2011, he did so without a prior impact assessment.
 The division of the previously unified departments of Economy and Finance (whose minister traditionally enjoyed the status of deputy prime minister) into two different and less powerful ministries has been criticized since 2012, but Rajoy did not reverse this decision.
-Likewise, as new elections loomed in 2015, no serious consideration was made of any possible future reorganization to improve governing arrangements.
-During the period under examination, the government's internal structure and the procedures of governing remained almost unchanged (with the exception of minor changes noted under "Institutional Reform").
+Likewise, following 2015 and 2016 elections, no serious consideration was made of organizational reform to improve governing arrangements.

 No central actor performs this self-monitoring function.
-However, the new laws 19/2013 on transparency, access to public information and good governance, and 39/2015 on general administrative procedure state that the Government Office (GO) has to engage in planning, evaluation and comprehensive monitoring of general legislation, and where appropriate must promote revision and simplification.
-Thus, in the future, the GO may also assess the appropriateness of institutional governing arrangements.
-Citation:
+However, the laws 19/2013 on transparency, access to public information and good governance, and 39/2015 on general administrative procedure state that the Government Office (GO) has to engage in planning, evaluation and comprehensive monitoring of general legislation, and where appropriate must promote revision and simplification.
+During the period under review, the government's internal structure and the procedures of governing were not subject to oversight.

+Bulgaria

+Score 4

+There are no formal ex ante mechanisms for monitoring whether institutional arrangements of governing are appropriate.
+It is only ex post, when a problem becomes serious enough or a crisis emerges, that reflection regarding the structure of governance and institutional arrangements begins, and such cases are usually spurred by public pressure or pressure from some other government body.
+Deliberations on proposed legislation serve less often to prompt such debates.

+Croatia

+Score 4

+There is no regular self-monitoring of the institutional arrangements of Croatian governments.
+Public organizations are supposed to prepare annual reports, but often fail to do so, and do not use these reports to examine deficiencies.

+Cyprus

+Score 4

+During 2016 efforts to reform extended institutional monitoring in the framework the better regulation project.
+Despite progress, monitoring efforts face resistance or difficulties posed by line ministries.
+(Tense) Relations with political parties and the parliament point to the need for a joint effort.
+Some government inconsistencies and

+conflicts with independent state officers have not helped its efforts.